karatelabs/karate/README.md

 Given header Authorization = myAuthFunction()
 And header transaction-id = 'test-' + myIdString
 ```

+It is worth repeating that in most cases you won't need to set the `Content-Type` header as Karate will automatically do the right thing depending on the data-type of the [`request`](#request).

 Because of how easy it is to set HTTP headers, Karate does not provide any special keywords for things like
 the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header.
 You simply do
 something like this: